What should I wear?

 Do I have to put money in a collection plate?

 We do take a collection during the service.
 A collection plate is available at each of the entrances to the worship space and contributions are brought forward for blessing during the “Offertory Hymn” about midway through the service.
+You can also donate by scanning the QR code posted in the pews or tapping your card on your way in or out by the main doors by the baptismal font (this method is quick but not tax-receiptable).
 Like everyone else, we have to pay the bills, but making a financial contribution during the service is totally voluntary.
-If you don’t want to put anything in the plate the day you visit us, that’s fine.
-Many regular members donate by pre-authorized payment or write a monthly cheque, so you won’t be the only one who doesn’t put anything in.
+If you don’t want to make a contribution on the day you visit, that’s fine.
 You can always make a donation at anytime through All Saints’ online donation page.

 When are the services and what are they like?

 You can find descriptions of our Sunday services here.
-Normally, our weekly services are Sundays at 8:00am, 9:30am, and 11:00am and Wednesdays at 12pm.
-In July and August services are Sundays at 8:00am and 10:00am.
+Normally, our weekly services are Sundays at 8:00am, 9:30am, and 11:00am.
 The later service on Sundays can be attended live via Zoom.
 Not all services are alike, so the best way to get a feel for our services is to come on a Sunday … and come again on the one after that!

 Can I take communion?
 What do I do?